 What Is Needles Highway?

-Needles Highway is a super-scenic road twisting and turning through the most stunning parts of South Dakota’s Black Hills National Forest.
+Needles Highway is a super-scenic road which twists and turns through the most stunning parts of South Dakota’s Black Hills National Forest.

-Expect tunnels, hairpin turns, granite needles and unforgettable views.
-This scenic drive is just another reason we included the Black Hills in our guide to the 50 best places to visit in the USA.
+The scenic Needles Highway drive is just another reason we included South Dakota’s Black Hills in our guide to the 50 best places to visit in the USA.

 Why Drive Needles Highway?